sike25/unireps.github.io/_posts/2025-10-25-neural-babel.md

   <figcaption>Fig. 6.
 Predicted rules can perfectly describe the target subset but include other elements.
 We can consider this phenomenon ad a sign of partial learning.</figcaption>
 </figure>

-Notice that the predicted rule correctly describes all the objects in the target subset even though it incorrectly includes ‘green-circle’.
+Notice that the predicted rule correctly describes all the objects in the target subset even though it incorrectly includes the purple triangle.
 Another adjusted metric tracked this measure– that the rule correctly describes all the selected objects.
 We called this the **description accuracy** and calculated it at **51.44%**.

 We also found that only **61% of predicted rules were even semantically valid**.
 Here are some real examples of malformed rules from our test set: